telerik/reporting-docs/using-reports-in-applications/export-and-configure/configure-the-report-engine/dpiaware-element.md

 The default value of the __dpiAwareness__  attribute is *PROCESS_DPI_UNAWARE_NOT_SET* .
 The current process's DPI awareness is set using the native Windows API function            [SetProcessDpiAwareness](https://msdn.microsoft.com/en-us/library/windows/desktop/dn302122(v=vs.85).aspx) .
 It is important to note that once the process' DPI awareness is set, every next function call will fail with __E_ACCESSDENIED__  result.

->important This API function is available on Windows Vista and newer operating systems.
+> This API function is available on Windows Vista and newer operating systems.
 If Telerik Reporting is used on a machine with older OS, the DPI awareness would not be set and report rendering might produce unexpected results.

 __Example__